 When you are in an Uber or Lyft accident, who will cover the injuries and damage from the accident can be confusing.
 Depending on whether you were an Uber/Lyft driver, a passenger, a pedestrian, or the driver/passenger of another can, different options may be available to cover your injuries.
 No matter what, there is likely an insurance policy that will cover your injuries.
-The Philadelphia car accident and personal injury attorneys at The Reiff Law Firm can help you get the compensation you need to recover from your injuries.
+A Philadelphia car accident lawyer at The Reiff Law Firm can help you get the compensation you need to recover from your injuries.

 How Pennsylvania Car Insurance Works